-Students enrolled in Academic Success meet once a week in a small group (fewer than 15 students).
+Students enrolled in Academic Success meet once a week in a small group online or in person.
 Students approach topics related to academic success and challenges that might impede the path to graduation.
 The course addresses the question of “what makes a student succeed in college?”
 Students learn strategies that may help improve their GPA and enrich their educational experience at Loyola.

 Upon completion of this course, students will be able to:

 - Calculate the grades needed to maintain academic good standing and financial aid eligibility.